Thermometry of ultracold fermions by (super)lattice modulation spectroscopy: Thermometry by commensurate lattice modulation spectroscopy

 \subsection{The response of the trapped system in one dimension}

 As we have seen that the response depends strongly on the filling, we continue our discussion by adding an external harmonic trapping potential as present in many experimental setups.
 We treat the trap within the LDA.
+In appendix \ref{app:comparison} a detailed comparison of exact calculations and the LDA analysis is performed which supports the validity of the used approximation.
 The space-dependence of the trap $V_T(x)=V_t(x/a)^2$ is incorporated into the chemical potential.
 The chemical potential thus varies when moving through the trap, i.e. $\mu(x)=\mu_0-V_T(x)$, where $\mu_0$ is the chemical potential at the center of the trap.
 We obtain the mean response $\overline{\partial_t\langle n_{\omega}^{\alpha_x'}\rangle^{1D}}/\vert A\vert^2$ of the trapped system by summing the homogeneous response per lattice site $\partial_t\langle n_{\omega}^{\alpha_x'}\rangle^{1D}/(\vert A\vert^2L)$ over all chemical potential present in the trap with the correct weight and normalizing by the total number of atoms.
 The mean response of the trapped system becomes

 with $\bar \mu=\mu/2J$ and $V_t=(m/2)\omega_{t,x}^2a^2$.
 The chemical potential in the trap center $\mu_0$ is determined by the total atom number $N$.
 The mean response for an initial atom number $N=60$ and a trapping frequency $\omega_{t,x}=2\pi\times 24.5$Hz$=5.6\times 10^{-3}E_r$ in a 1D system is shown in Fig. \ref{fig:fig5} a) for temperatures $k_BT=0.5$J, $1$J and $1.5$J. Error bars correspond to $5\%$ uncertainty on the initial atom number $N$.
 The results resemble the response of the homogeneous system and a temperature dependence is clearly visible.
 However, the Fermi tail is less distinct as we sum over different fillings present in the trap.
-In order to resolve the Fermi tail and distinguish the curves of different temperatures we estimate from the horizontal distance of the curves in Fig. \ref{fig:fig5} a) that a frequency resolution $\Delta (\hbar \omega) \approx \pm 0.025E_r$ is required in experiment which corresponds to a perturbing time $t=2\pi/\Delta \omega\approx 9$ms. We determine the total number of atoms $ \langle n_{\omega}^{\alpha_x'}(t) \rangle$ excited during the time $t$ which is the observable in experiments.
-The number of excited atoms in $d$-dimensional systems is given by
+In order to resolve the Fermi tail and distinguish the curves of different temperatures we estimate from the horizontal distance of the curves in Fig. \ref{fig:fig5} a) that a frequency resolution $\Delta (\hbar \omega) \approx \pm 0.025E_r$ is required in experiment which corresponds to a perturbing time $t=2\pi/\Delta \omega\approx 9$ms. We determine the mean number of atoms $ \langle n_{\omega}^{\alpha_x'}(t) \rangle$ excited during the time $t$ which is the observable in experiments.
+The mean number of excited atoms in $d$-dimensional systems is given by